 6) GOVERNMENT

-a) The Association shall be governed by an Executive Committee consisting of the Officers of the Association and the following three Officials :-
+(a) The Association shall be governed by an Executive Committee consisting of the officers of the Association and the following two Officials: -

-f) All retiring Officers, Officials and Executive Committee members shall be eligible for re-election.
+(d) All retiring Officers and Officials shall be eligible for re-election.

-I) A special meeting of the League General Council may be requested by three members representing at least three clubs.
-The general secretary shall give all clubs fourteen days notice of such a meeting.
+(g) A special meeting of the Executive Committee may be requested by three members representing at least three clubs.
+The Executive Committee shall have the right to call an Extraordinary General Meeting of the League.
+(Attendance and voting rights for EGM will be same as for AGM).
+The General Secretary shall give all clubs fourteen days notice of such a meeting.

 7) THE ANNUAL GENERAL MEETING